humanitycodes/www/README.md

 foreman start
 ```

+If all went well, you should be able to open http://localhost:3000/ in a web browser and see the Code Lab homepage.

 ### Testing

 The full test suite can be run with `bundle exec rspec`.
 If you'd like to keep a watcher selectively running tests in the background as you work, run `bundle exec guard`.